 The timely and appropriate resolution of any ethical problems that may affect ITC is essential to maintaining our reputation and fulfilling our legal responsibilities.
-Any employee or independent contractor who is concerned that an ethical violation has occurred should inform ITC management of the issue in person or by sending an email to <a href="https://doi.org/10.2016/journal.org/
+Any employee or independent contractor who is concerned that an ethical violation has occurred should inform ITC management of the issue in person or by sending an email to humanresources@itcdefense.com.
+Personnel may also choose to report the issue directly or anonymously to the Department of Defense (DoD) by calling their Hotline at (800)-424-9098 or visiting www.dodig.mil/Hotline/.

-Personnel are expected to immediately report any suspected instances of improper conduct, violations of law or policy, or other irregularities to ITC Management, Human Resources, or the DoD Hotline.
+Personnel are expected to immediately report any suspected instances of improper conduct, violations of law or policy, or other irregularities to ITC management, Human Resources, or the DoD Hotline.
 Managers must promptly report possible violations of these standards raised by an employee or independent contractor to ITC senior management or the DoD Hotline.